davestearns/tutorials/src/crypto.md

 This is why asymmetric encryption is mostly used to agree upon a shared symmetric key so that the parties can switch to using symmetric encryption for the rest of the conversation.

-One way to do this is to use asymmetric encryption to encrypt and share a symmetric key--that is, the message we encrypt/decrypt is actually just a symmetric key to use for subsequent messages.
+One way to do this is to use asymmetric encryption to encrypt and share a symmetric key---that is, the message we encrypt/decrypt is actually just a symmetric key to use for subsequent messages.
 Symmetric keys are typically quite small, so the length limitations of asymmetric encryption are not an issue.

 But it turns out that asymmetric keys also have a nifty mathematical property that allows Alice and Bob to derive the same shared secret (i.e., a password for deriving a symmetric key) without ever needing to send it in encrypted form across the public network.
 The algorithm is called Diffie-Hellman Key Exchange, and this video provides a fantastic visual explanation: